 Training Boatbuilders – A Team Effort

-Mentors are given a thorough orientation by the ITC and participate in the quarterly review process with the Apprentice and a representative from the NSBA Training Department to make sure the apprentice is progressing well through the program.
+Mentors are given an orientation by the NSBA and participate in the quarterly review process with the Apprentice and a representative from the NSBA training team to make sure the apprentice is progressing well through the program.
 Mentors are also responsible to model the highest trade standards, teach to the best of their ability, and provide active supervision and feedback.

 For more information on NS Boat Builder Apprenticeship, click here.